aleutcss/objects.list-inline/README.md

 * [settings.defaults](https://github.com/aleutcss/settings.defaults)

-If you install the List-inline object using Bower, you will get these dependencies at the same time.
-If not using Bower, please be sure to install and `@import` these dependencies in the relevant way.
+If you install the List-inline object using NPM, you will get these dependencies at the same time.
+If not using NPM, please be sure to install and `@import` these dependencies in the relevant way.

 ## Installation

-The recommended installation method is Bower, but you can install the List-inline module via a Git Submodule, or copy and paste.
+The recommended installation method is NPM, but you can install the List-inline module via a Git Submodule, or copy and paste.

-### Install using Bower:
+###

-    $ bower install --save inuit-list-inline

 ### Install using npm:

-    $ npm install --save inuit-list-inline
+    $ npm install --save-dev aleut-list-inline

 Once installed, `@import` into your project in its Objects layer: